DevMountain/ecommerce-part-three/README.md

 ### Order

-With the order POST endpoint, send a request query of `user_id` that will include the id of the logged in user (Alternatively, you could get the _id from the passport session).
+With the order POST endpoint, send a request query of `user_id` that will include the id a user.
 In the handler, get the user's cart and create a new order with the products in the cart.
 Make sure you use the user's id to reference from the order to the user.
 After successfully creating the order, empty the user's cart.

 **Breakpoint**:  Create a new user and add several items to their cart.
 Then take their id and hit the `/api/order` endpoint with it (via POSTMan or your Angular application).
 It should create a a new order and empty the user's cart.
 Use RoboMongo or the command line to check the data.